veeqo/activejob-uniqueness/README.md

 ## Installation

-Add the "meta-tags" gem to your Gemfile.
+Add the `activejob-uniqueness` gem to your Gemfile.

 ```ruby
 gem 'activejob-uniqueness'